magrathealabs/playbook/docs/1-company.md

 cooperation.

 **We are a team**.
 We share responsibilities.
-We don't let our egos take control of us.
+We don't let our egos take control of ourselves.
 We win and lose together.
 We don't have positions; we have roles.
 We could disagree with each other, but we commit to the team.

 ## Operations